The Twitch Graveyard

 • ☠️ Creative Category: October 2015 - September 2018

-The original Creative category was sparked by Bob Ross and aimed to unite and support creative streamers.
+The original Creative category was sparked by Bob Ross and aimed to unite and support Creative streamers.
 It offered a dedicated landing page, carousel, and contextual hashtags.
-The creative category was relaunched in October 2021 but lacks staff support, a carousel, a quick partner program, and a culture that had originally attracted streamers to the Creative category.
+The Creative category was relaunched in October 2021 but lacks staff support, a carousel, a quick partner program, and the culture that had originally attracted streamers to the Creative category.

 • ☠️ IRL Category: December 2016 - September 2018

 The IRL Category was launched in December 2016 to give non-gaming content its own home.
 Spurred by the success of Pokemon Go streamers, IRL was Twitch's first foray outside of Gaming + Creative.
-The category would later be split up into a slew of new categories, including Just Chatting, which just became a rebranded IRL.
+The category would later be split into several new categories, including Just Chatting, which became a rebranded IRL.

 • ☠️ Ad Free with Twitch Prime: September 2016 - August 2018

-Twitch Prime (now Prime Gaming) was initially launched at Twitchcon in 2016.
+Twitch Prime (now Prime Gaming) was launched at Twitchcon in 2016.
 One of the core features of the Amazon Prime-associated product was Ad-Free viewing across all of Twitch.
-In August 2018, it was announced that this would be going away as ad revenue was needed.
+In August 2018, it was announced that the benefit would end as ad revenue was needed.

 • ☠️ Roadmap: June 2018 - H2 2018.